“Let the beauty we love be what we do.

 8. Receiving exciting opportunities beyond the market: Farm to Table dinner, Artisan Cup & Fork, special orders, weekly subscriptions, & corsages.
 I love making miniature, intricate bouquets for corsages & boutonnieres.
 The awareness of pre-ordered bouquets for weekly subscriptions was awesome! *I am developing a CSA flower subscription for 2019, stay tuned* It was great to make more local connections and exchange flowers for food with Triple M Farms and The Land Connection.
 All of these opportunities also provided awareness of associated work load and what I can handle/balance.

 10. Practicing the art of allowing.
 One of my life lessons.
 Goes hand in hand with #9.
 Patience is not one of my virtues (I’m made aware of this every day) and I greatly benefit from the garden’s daily reminder to observe and allow the gifts that surround me to unfold.
-Pursuing this relocation to central Illinois, developing new business ventures, and bringing about the resulting life changes is an intentional leap into trusting the Divine.
+Pursuing this relocation to central Illinois, developing new business ventures, and bringing about the resulting life changes is an intentional leap into trusting the Divine (whatever this ephemeral entity / consciousness is).
 I would not have used these words even a year ago.
 Details of the unfurling becoming more clear… lovely.
 “Let the beauty we love be what we do…”